 At the University of Michigan’s flagship campus in Ann Arbor, prospective graduate students can apply to the Master of Science in Information (MSI) program through the School of Information (UMSI).
 The MSI degree consists of 48 credit hours, which can be completed in 2 years on a full-time basis or 3-4 years on a part-time schedule.

 UMSI has a unique partnership with the U.S. Peace Corps.
 The Master’s International Program allows students to start their MSI, take that knowledge into the world while serving in the Peace Corps, then return to Michigan to complete their degrees.
 Participants in this program work abroad as Peace Corps volunteers for 27 months and receive language, cross-cultural and technical training to enhance the hands-on experience they acquire.
-Students also have time to develop an international academic project while volunteering in their host country.
 Master’s International students receive academic credit and financial support following completion of Peace Corps service.

 University of Illinois at Urbana-Champaign